Braided distributivity: Introduction

 \section{Introduction}

 Although this paper is about pure category theory, its origin, motivation, and intended use lie in the application of categories to topological quantum computing, specifically to the description of nonabelian anyons and the calculation of their properties.
 Traditionally that application employs modular tensor categories, which involve a great deal of category-theoretic structure (abelian categories with braided monoidal structure, duality, ribbon structure, and more); the definition is given in detail in \cite{PP} and with some emendations in \cite{G225}.
+The book \cite{BK} provides an extensive treatment of the theory of these categories.

 For the purposes of quantum computation, the most important information about these categories is the braiding structure.
-When computing this braiding structure in some specific cases, like the case of Fibonacci anyons \cite[Section~8.5 of the published version, Section~5 on the arXiv]{G225}, we found that only a small part of the modular tensor category structure is really used in these computations.
+When computing this braiding structure in some specific cases, like the case of Fibonacci anyons \cite[\S8.5 of the published version, \S5 on the arXiv]{G225}, we found that only a small part of the modular tensor category structure is really used in these computations.
 In particular, the computations can be done in a framework where the only morphisms are isomorphisms; that is, the categories can all be taken to be groupoids.
 Of course, they will no longer be abelian categories; an abelian category is a groupoid if and only if it is equivalent to the category with one object and one morphism.
 The groupoid framework is arguably simpler.
 In addition, it allows a presentation that looks less like category theory and more like universal algebra, and thus may be accessible for a broader audience.
-We are preparing a presentation \cite{G239} of this framework, and the present paper plays an important technical role there.
+We have prepared a presentation \cite{G239} of this framework, and the present paper plays an important technical role there.